sButtons/sbuttons/README.md

 #### Left icon rounded button

- Adding the `left-icon` and `purple-btn` class gives you a button with a purple backround and an icon that is on the left.
+ Adding the `left-icon` and `purple-btn` class gives you a button with a purple background and an icon that is on the left.
 Copy the snippet below to try it out.

 ```html
 <button class="sbtn base-icon-btn icon-left purple-btn rounded-btn"><i class="fab fa-github"></i>left icon</button>